laravel/docs/context.md

 // null
 ```

-The "hidden" methods mirror the functionality of the non-hidden methods outlined above:
+The "hidden" methods mirror the functionality of the non-hidden methods documented above:

 ```php
 Context::addHidden(/* ... */);